-Dennis J. Herman is a partner in the Firm's San Francisco office and concentrates his practice on securities class action litigation.
+Dennis Herman is a partner in the Firm's San Francisco office where he focuses his practice on securities class actions.
 He has led or been significantly involved in the prosecution of numerous securities fraud claims that have resulted in substantial recoveries for investors, including settled actions against

-Coca-Cola (\$137 million), VeriSign (\$78 million), NorthWestern (\$40 million), America Service Group (\$15 million), Specialty Laboratories (\$12 million), Stellent (\$12 million) and Threshold Pharmaceuticals (\$10 million).
-Mr. Herman led the prosecution of the securities action against Lattice Semiconductor, which resulted in a significant, precedent-setting decision regarding the liability of officers who falsely certify the adequacy of internal accounting controls under the Sarbanes-Oxley Act.
+Massey Energy (\$265 million), Coca-Cola (\$137 million), VeriSign (\$78 million), Psychiatric Solutions, Inc. (\$65 million), St. Jude Medical, Inc. (\$50 million), NorthWestern (\$40 million), BancorpSouth (\$29.5 million), America Service Group (\$15 million), Specialty Laboratories (\$12 million), Stellent (\$12 million) and Threshold Pharmaceuticals (\$10 million).

-Education B.S., Syracuse University, 1982; J.D., Stanford Law School, 1992 Honors/ Awards Order of the Coif, Stanford Law School; Urban A. Sontheimer Award (graduating second in his class), Stanford Law School; Award-winning Investigative Newspaper Reporter and Editor in California and Connecticut millions of dollars in royalties.
-Mr. Herman is recognized by his peers as being among the leading intellectual property litigators in the country.
+Education B.S., Syracuse University, 1982; J.D., Stanford Law School, 1992 Honors/ Awards Order of the Coif, Stanford Law School; Urban A. Sontheimer Award (graduating second in his class), Stanford Law School; Award-winning Investigative Newspaper Reporter and Editor in California and Connecticut owners in collecting hundreds of millions of dollars in royalties.
+Herman is recognized by his peers as being among the leading intellectual property litigators in the country.
 His noteworthy cases include representing renowned inventor Ed Phillips in the landmark case of Phillips v.
-AWH Corp.; representing pioneers of mesh technology - David Petite and Edwin Brownrigg - in a series of patent infringement cases on multiple patents; and acting as plaintiffs' counsel in the Home Depot shareholder derivative action, which achieved landmark corporate governance reforms for investors.
+AWH Corp.
+He has also represented the pioneers of mesh technology - David Petite, Edwin Brownrigg and SIPCo - in connection with their product portfolio; and acting as plaintiffs' counsel in the Home Depot shareholder derivative action, which achieved landmark corporate governance reforms for investors.